 "So," asked the Chief, "What's left?
 How are we going to explain what the press is now calling a murder by cop?"

 The room was silent for a moment.
-Then the door banged open with a crash and every officer in the room reached for his service weapon.
-Johnson, mustache flecked with bits of chocolate and a white cream, drop the huge box of donuts he was carrying as he rushed through the door and jumped behind the podium where the Chief stood.
+Then the door banged open with a crash, and every officer in the room reached for his service weapon.
+Johnson, mustache flecked with bits of chocolate and white cream, drop the huge box of donuts he was carrying, as he rushed through the door and jumped behind the podium where the Chief stood.
 Donuts flew everywhere, rolled along the floor, leaving trails of jelly and coconut.

 No one fired except Johnson, who, in self defense, had pulled out his pepper spray - he wasn't allowed a taser - by mistake and accidentally squirted the Chief, barely hitting him.
 The room was in an uproar over the loss of the donuts.

 "Silence!" shouted the Chief, once again in command.
 He wiped away the spray residue, little of which hit him, since Johnson was such a poor marksman, his scores on the range always at the bottom of the list.
 "That's it.
 That's how we'll explain it."

 "How's that?" asked the P I, perplexed, turning toward the Chief.

 "The pepper spray.
 Johnson tried to spray the lady but he missed - we won't mention that part - and she kept coming with that broken glass in her hand.
 You had no choice but to shoot.
 Now, wipe off those donuts, pour the coffee, and let's get on with the day.
 And remember, be careful out there."